Wanting to move towards a plastic-free life in Hong Kong?

 Shipping by regular post takes up to a week, or you can have your order sent to the store to collect within a week.

 We’re focused on trying to find ways of being eco-friendly in Hong Kong.
-Not only do we like reducing plastic usage, but we also love rehoming second-hand goods whenever possible, as well as finding the best deals on second-hand goods in Hong Kong.
+Not only do we like reducing plastic usage, but we also love to reuse second-hand goods whenever possible, donate items to those in need, as well as find the best deals on second-hand goods in Hong Kong.

-We’d love to hear from you; if we have missed out on any good ideas about sustainability in Hong Kong, please let us know in the comments section below.
+We’d love to hear from you; if we have missed out on any good ideas about zero waste in Hong Kong, please let us know in the comments section below.